graph LR

 2.1 Data alone isn’t enough for causal questions

-A classic big data scenario: you’re surrounded by numbers on clicks, sales, and user-session data.
-You might believe this is enough for answering all sorts of causal questions.
-But here’s the hard truth: “data itself is profoundly dumb”.
-It can reveal patterns, but never the “why” behind them.
-No matter how massive your dataset, you won’t answer key business questions unless you layer on a causal model (Pearl and Mackenzie 2018).
+Imagine you’re surrounded by data on clicks, sales, and user sessions.
+It may seem sufficient to answer all sorts of causal questions.
+But “data itself is profoundly dumb”: it can reveal patterns, not the “why” behind them.
+No matter how large your dataset, you won’t answer causal business questions without a causal model (Pearl and Mackenzie 2018).

 I like to illustrate this limitation with the tale from Taleb (2007).
 Imagine a turkey fed by a butcher every day for a thousand days.
 Every single data point reinforces the statistical model that the butcher is a benevolent guardian of the turkey.
 The trend is undeniable, and the confidence intervals tighten as this conclusion becomes more credible.
 But on the Wednesday before Christmas2, the turkey undergoes a sharp “revision of belief”.